panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 ```
 [Open the demo.](https://codesandbox.io/s/v-model-trim-34d97r?file=/src/App.vue)

-Open the demo and type a value that starts or ends with spaces, e.g. `'  Hi!  '`.
-You'll see that the rendered text `Hi!` doesn't have any spaces on both ends.
+Open the demo.
+Type a value that starts or ends with spaces, e.g. `'  Hi!  '`.
+You'll see that the rendered text `Hi!` doesn't have spaces on both ends.

 ### 5.2 number

-If you'd like to create an input that accepts only numbers, then `v-mode.number` is the way to go:
+`v-mode.number` modifier applies a number parser on the input field value.

 ```vue
 <script setup>